dmlc/dgl/docs/source/api/python/udf.rst

 not make any assumptions about the batch size of :class:`~dgl.udf.NodeBatch` instances.

-For a batch of nodes, DGL stacks the incoming messages of each node along the second dimension, ordering them by edge ID.
+For a batch of nodes, DGL stacks the incoming messages of each node along the second dimension, ordered by edge ID.
 An example goes as follows:

 .. code:: python